 I have continued to teach as a gardening coach and by leading walks throughout the year on wild edibles and plant/mushroom identification.
 I am continually increasing my knowledge through conferences, classes, personal study, and lots of time studying outdoors.

 The headquarters of Matt's Habitats is the 120-year-old farmhouse in Silver Spring.
 Rooftop solar panels generate all of our electricity, and vegetable and fruit gardens generate most of our produce.
 Our 1/4 acre yard also serves as a test plot and propagation area for many of the native plants that I use in clients' yards.

-I donate 10% of my income to environmental and humanitarian NGO's including Anacostia Watershed Society, Casa of Maryland, and the Capital Food Bank.
+I donate 10% of my net profit to environmental and humanitarian NGO's including Anacostia Watershed Society, Casa of Maryland, and the Capital Food Bank.
 I also serve as treasurer of the Maryland Native Plant Society and am an active member of the Mycological Association of Washington, DC.